vinta/awesome-python/README.md

 * [Polars](https://github.com/pola-rs/polars) - Fast, multi-threaded dataframes built in Python and Rust.
 * [PyArrow](https://arrow.apache.org/docs/python/) - A Python wrapper for the the Apache Arrow in-memory analytics platform.
 * [Ray](https://github.com/ray-project/ray/) - A system for parallel and distributed Python that unifies the machine learning ecosystem.
+* [RAPIDS](https://rapids.ai/) - A suite of open source libraries for running data science and analytics pipelines on GPUs.
 * [Vaex](https://github.com/vaexio/vaex) - Hybrid Arrow-NumPy dataframes for big tabular datasets.
 * [xarray](https://xarray.pydata.org/en/stable/index.html) - A generalization of Pandas into n-dimensional data.